 The right CFO will have the foresight to predict financial management problems before they occur and plan a way to counteract them but they will also need to be able to:

 - Effectively communicate the financial status of the company to management and shareholders

 - Confidence in their decision-making abilities

-- Ability to be able to forecast cashflow and provide insight on how the current economy affect the business, as well as establish a way forward for wealth creation.
+- Ability to be able to forecast cash flow and provide insight on how the current economy affects the business, as well as establish a way forward for wealth creation.

 - Experience in risk management